 Business Impact

-Considerations for evaluating potential adverse impact to UC Berkeley due to loss of data or resource confidentiality, integrity, or availability include:
+Considerations for evaluating potential adverse impact due to loss of data or resource confidentiality, integrity, or availability include:

 - Loss of critical Campus operations